K-Wojciechowski/FeedFilter/README.md

 }
 ```

-Afterwards, the filtered feed will be available at `/{feedId}`.
+If the feed is saved successfully, the filtered feed will be available at `/{feedId}`.
 You can also POST to `/api/feeds/{feedId}/test` to see which rule was applied to which entry.

 The decisions are interpreted as follows: